fanart-tv/fanartwiki/docs/ImageTypes/Movies/movieposter.md

 * Language for Textless Posters needs to be set to None, no exceptions
 * Images should not have borders or frames unless it is true to the original
 * Do not submit Similar Images that includes different zoom levels or crop of the same image, and using in the same language logo combinations with the same images.
-* A limit of 10 posters per user.
+* A limit of 10 posters per movie per user.
 This can be any combination of text/textless but in a maximum of 2 languages.
 Textless is not counted as a language. Сhange: December 27, 2025

 ---